mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/love/index.md

 Alright, so `nmap` managed to determine that Love is running Windows.
 That's good to know!

-It also found a wealth of open ports, but it's quite common for a Windows host.

-First of all, the ports `80/tcp`, `443/tcp` and `5000/tcp` are all utilized by an Apache web server.
-According to the `nmap` scan results, the detected Apache version is `2.4.46`, and it operates with PHP version `7.3.27`.
-It also found out that this is the Windows x64 version, which gives us insights about Love's architecture!
-One of these web servers is likely our entry point into the box.

-Another open port is the port `135/tcp`, corresponding to MSRPC.
-We can use it to run a bunch of queries through the machine exposed RPCs, but it's seldom a good entry point: it's often used to enumerate the AD domain the machine is linked to.
-Maybe we'll come back to it if we find out that Love is actually linked to a domain.

-There's also the port `139/tcp`, used by the service `netbios-ssn`.
-There's not much to say about it, it's just a networking protocol used for communication between devices on a LAN.
-It's also used as a fallback for SMB in situations where more modern and efficient methods are not available.

-Speaking of SMB, it listens for connections on the standard port `445/tcp`.
-It looks like it corresponds to a version ranging from Windows 7 to Windows 10.
-Love's version is becoming clearer!

-Furthermore, the port `3306/tcp`, commonly used by MySQL, is listening for connections.
-It might be worth peeking into it.

-There's also a mysterious service on port `5040/tcp`, which `nmap` couldn't identify.

-More interestingly, the ports `5985/tcp` and `5986/tcp` are used by WinRM, so if we get credentials we'll have an easy shell.

-And finally, connections are being accepted on port `7680/tcp`, likely associated with `pando-pub`.
-I've encountered this service previously, and it proved to be useless, so I'll ignore it.

 ## Scripts

 Let's run `nmap`'s default scripts on these services to see if it finds something interesting.